 Group booking discounts offer travelers an incentive for reserving multiple spaces within the same booking.
 The benefit for guests is giving them a reason to secure bookings with their family or friends in advance.

 Tour operators can encourage larger groups to book their services by offering a special price based on how many people book at one time, or how many hours are reserved.

 Group pricing allows you to apply these changes instantly.
 This way, a customer will see them in real-time on your booking form.
 The price per individual will decrease with each additional guest after a certain number.

 Using advance group pricing to drive bookings provides guests with a reason to book early, minimizes administrative work for the tour operator and keeps familiar groups together.

-How to incentivize groups with discounted pricing
+How to incentivize bookings with group discounts

 When considering group pricing, here are a few questions to help guide the process:

 - What kind of value does your tour business extend to smaller groups?

 - How have your numbers and capacities changed in light of social distancing?

 - Are you able to deliver a more personalized experience for small groups or offer longer stays, rentals or tours?